ioptime-official/ai-chatgpt-2/README.md

 - We provide some text the model on the base of text generate results
 ### Project Workflow

 - Firstly Start by collecting the data related to the domain.
-In this project, healthcare-related data and reports [Gather](https://github.com/LasseRegin/medical-question-answer-data.git) to train a GPT2 generative model.
+In this project, healthcare-related data and reports are gather form [link](https://github.com/LasseRegin/medical-question-answer-data.git).
-- Then acquired data is converted to .csv format and removed any unwanted characters or tags from it.Apply some preprocessing techniques such as removing duplicates and outliers, handling missing data, and adding limits to the maximum number of words in a sentence.
+- Then the acquired data is converted to .csv format and removed any unwanted characters or tags from it.
+Afterthat some preprocessing techniques are applied such as removing duplicates and outliers, handling missing data, and adding limits to the maximum number of words in a sentence.
-- Use the Tokenizer class provided by the Hugging Face Transformers library to tokenize the text into subwords.
-We also apply padding and add special start and end tokens.
+- In tokenization the Tokenizer class provided by the Hugging Face Transformers library is used to tokenize the text into subwords, Special start and end tokens are also added with padding to complete the tokenization process.
 - Load the preprocessed data into PyTorch DataLoader to split it into batches.
-Use the pre-trained GPT2 model provided by the Transformers library to train on our preprocessed data.
+Use the pre-trained GPT2 model provided by the Transformers library to train on the preprocessed data.
--dAfter the model training is completed, evaluate the performance of the model by using metrics like loss function and perplexity.Calculate the performance metrics to determine the quality of the model.
+- After the model training is completed, Performance of the model is evaluated by using metrics like loss function and perplexity.
-- Finally, use the trained model to generate new text sequences related to the healthcare domain.
-Download the generated model for future use.
+- Finally, use the trained model is used to generate new text sequences related to the healthcare domain.

 ![](https://github.com/ioptime-official/ai-chatgpt-2/blob/main/workflow.jpg)